theirc/airbel/src/_projects/coach-erevu.md

 #### The lack of cost-effective teacher training and continuous professional development for teachers in crisis-affected contexts results in poor quality teaching.

 While access to formal schooling has [increased](https://www.worldbank.org/en/publication/wdr2017) over the past 25 years across low-income countries (LICs), the majority of children complete primary education without basic literacy and numeracy skills.
-250 million school-aged children cannot read or write after 4 years of schooling.&nbsp;
+250 million school-aged children cannot read or write after 4 years of schooling.

+One of the major drivers of low educational attainment is poor quality teaching.
+Interventions that [improve](https://doi.org/10.7916/D898854G) teacher instructional techniques can improve student’s academic achievement.
+Evidence also shows that ongoing teacher support, such as mentoring or coaching, is [more effective](https://doi.org/10.1073/pnas.1121254109) than a one-off training.

 &nbsp;